 >> Martin Luther King Jr. was targeted in assassination attempt in Yellow Springs

-Daniel Wagner, a 19-year-old from Baltimore with a history of juvenile arrests, testified to the House Un-American Activities Committee in Washington, D.C. in Feb.
-1966 that he had been part of a plot to kill Dr. King with a Savage rifle purchased from Eloise Witte of Cincinnati.
+Daniel Wagner, a 19-year-old from Baltimore with a history of juvenile arrests, testified to the House Un-American Activities Committee in Washington, D.C. in February 1966 that he had been part of a plot to kill Dr. King with a rifle purchased from Eloise Witte of Cincinnati.

 Wagner told the committee that Witte was to furnish 10 additional men who would fire into the crowd at the outdoor commencement while he would shoot Dr. King, according to a story published in the Dayton Daily News on Feb.
 11, 1966.

 Michael Luther King, Jr. with his wife Coretta Scott King at Antioch College in Yellow Springs in 1965.
 DAYTON DAILY NEWS ARCHIVE